 Return of Title IV Funds policy is separate from the university's refund/reduction of charges due to withdrawal from university policy.
 A student may be required to return unearned Title IV financial aid funds and may then owe Marian University for institutional charges.
-Refer to the course catalog for the policy on refund/reduction of charges due to withdrawal from university.
+Refer to the Finances section of this course catalog for the policy on refund/reduction of charges due to withdrawal from the university.

 For an official withdrawal, by which the student completes the Withdrawal from University Form, the withdrawal date used in the Return of Title IV Funds calculation is the actual date indicated on the form.
-For unofficial withdrawals, by which the student just
+For unofficial withdrawals, by which the student just stops attending classes without notification, the withdrawal date will be the midpoint of the semester or the last date of documented academic activity determined by Marian University.
+Additional documentation supporting the last date of academic activity may be provided by the student, if they verify a later date of attendance than determined by Marian University.

-Return of Title IV Funds does not apply any Marian University aid, or any outside scholarship.
+Return of Title IV Funds does not apply to federal work-study, Indiana State grants, any Marian University aid, or any outside scholarship.
 Please contact the Office of Financial Aid for the consequences of dropping classes for any of these types of aid.

-The Office of Financial aid will begin the calculation of Return of Title IV Funds immediately upon receipt of the completed official Withdrawal from University Form or the notification of an unofficial withdrawal.
+The Office of Financial aid will complete the Return of Title IV Funds calculation within 30 days of receipt of the completed official Withdrawal from University Form or the notification of an unofficial withdrawal.

-The following summarizes the steps in the Return of Title IV Funds policy:
+The following summarizes the steps in the Return of Title IV Funds calculation: